Jewell Parker Rhodes is the award-winning author of Voodoo Dreams, Magic City, Douglass’ Women, Season, Moon, Hurricane

 Karen Sideris joined the Virginia G. Piper Center for Creative Writing in June 2010.
 A former banker, she earned a bachelor’s degree in management from Miami University and a MBA degree in finance from Wright State University.
 As a fiction writer and humorist, Karen is a member of the Society of Children’s Book Writers and Illustrators and is active in the local writing community.

 Angie Dell has worked at the Piper House since 2010, joining the staff full-time in 2013.
-She earned her BA at Hampshire College in writing and material culture, and her MFA degree in fiction from Arizona State University, where she served as Prose Editor for Hayden’s Ferry Review literary journal, and continues to serve as Webmaster for the ABBA (A-Buncha-Book-Artists) collective.
+She earned her BA at Hampshire College in writing and material culture, and her MFA degree in fiction from Arizona State University, where she served as Prose Editor for Hayden’s Ferry Review literary journal, leads Community Outreach for ABBA (A-Buncha-Book-Artists), and is pursuing a Graduate Certificate in Nonprofit Leadership and Management.
 Her other interests include traveling, science writing, printmaking, and wilderness conservation.

 Reese Conner joined the Piper House staff in 2014.
 He earned his BA in English with honors at The Ohio State University, and he is currently pursuing his MFA degree in poetry from Arizona State University.
 Previously, Reese taught the first-year composition courses and beginning poetry workshops at ASU, where he earned a Chili Pepper on Rate My Professor.
 In his free time, Reese plays a suspicious amount of basketball.
 He lives in Tempe with his well-proportioned cat, Pretzel.